-Tens of thousands of healthcare providers and medical imaging devices are rapidly embracing cloud applications to deliver online/mobile services to their customers.
-But healthcare software providers in this market are being held back from successful cloud migrations by their network connectivity requirements.
+The thousands of community banks and credit unions across the US are rapidly embracing cloud applications to deliver online/mobile banking and other services to their customers.
+But, software providers in this market are being held back from successful cloud migrations by their connectivity requirements to the core banking data within these banks and the core banking providers' data centers.

-The technical limitations and complexity of legacy WAN solutions have become one of the biggest challenges for healthcare software providers seeking to capitalize on the benefits of moving their applications to the cloud.
-This white paper highlights the challenges that providers must take into consideration as they seek to connect healthcare applications to customer systems and medical equipment data.
+The technical limitations and complexity of legacy WAN solutions have become one of the biggest challenges for FinTech providers seeking to capitalize on the benefits of moving their applications to the cloud.

+This white paper highlights the challenges that providers must take into consideration as they seek to connect FinTech applications to customer systems and data.